mrdarylguy/mrdarylguy/README.md

-- Most of what i've done so far is in **Python**,
-I wish to build upon my Physics education through building and contributing to code bases of numerical models.
+Coming from a physics background, I built numerical models in Python.
+I am currently building in Rust, Solane and React.